nf-core/rnaseq/docs/usage.md

 Once you have the indices from a workflow run you should save them somewhere central and reuse them in subsequent runs using custom config files or command line parameters such as `--star_index '/path/to/STAR/index/'`.

-When doing this, it is important to record the genome and annotations versions they correspond to so you can easily locate the correct index to use and the program version as an index produced with one version may not have a format compatible with other versions.
+Note the genome and annotation versions as well as the versions of the software used for indexing, as an index created with one version may not be compatible with other versions.

 ### GENCODE